-- (1) Europol was set up by Council Decision 2009/371/JHA () as an entity of the Union funded from the general budget of the Union to support and strengthen action by competent authorities of the Member States and their mutual cooperation in preventing and combating organised crime, terrorism and other forms of serious crime affecting two or more Member States.
-Decision 2009/371/JHA replaced the Convention based on Article K.3 of the Treaty on European Union, on the establishment of a European Police Office (Europol Convention) (). - (2) Article 88 of the Treaty on the Functioning of the European Union (TFEU) provides for Europol to be governed by a regulation to be adopted in accordance with the ordinary legislative procedure.
-It also requires the establishment of procedures for the scrutiny of Europol's activities by the European Parliament, together with national parliaments, subject to point (c) of Article 12 of the Treaty on European Union (TEU) and Article 9 of Protocol No 1 on the role of National Parliaments in the European Union, annexed to the TEU and to the TFEU ('Protocol No 1'), in order to enhance the democratic legitimacy and accountability of Europol to the Union's citizens.
-Therefore, Decision 2009/371/JHA should be replaced by a regulation laying down, inter alia, rules on parliamentary scrutiny.
+- (1)Europol was set up by Council Decision 2009/371/JHA (2) as an entity of the Union funded from the general budget of the Union to support and strengthen action by competent authorities of the Member States and their mutual cooperation in preventing and combating organised crime, terrorism and other forms of serious crime affecting two or more Member States.
+Decision 2009/371/JHA replaced the Convention based on Article K.3 of the Treaty on European Union, on the establishment of a European Police Office (Europol Convention) (3). - (2) Article 88 of the Treaty on the Functioning of the European Union (TFEU) provides for Europol to be governed by a regulation to be adopted in accordance with the ordinary legislative procedure.
+It also requires the establishment of procedures for the scrutiny of Europol's activities by the European Parliament, together with national parliaments, subject to point (c) of Article 12 of the Treaty on European Union (TEU) and Article 9 of Protocol No 1 on the role of National Parliaments in the European Union, annexed to the TEU and to the TFEU (Protocol No 1'), in order to enhance the democratic legitimacy and accountability of Europol to the Union's citizens.
+Therefore, Decision 2009/371/JHA should be replaced by a regulation laying down, inter alia, rules on parliamentary scrutiny. - (3) The 'Stockholm programme - An open and secure Europe serving and protecting citizens' (4) calls for Europol to evolve and become a hub for information exchange between the law enforcement authorities of the Member States, a service provider and a platform for law enforcement services.
+On the basis of an assessment of Europol's functioning, further enhancement of its operational effectiveness is needed to meet that objective. - (4) Large-scale criminal and terrorist networks pose a significant threat to the internal security of the Union and to the safety and livelihood of its citizens.
+Available threat assessments show that criminal groups are becoming increasingly poly-criminal and cross-border in their activities.
+National law enforcement authorities therefore need to cooperate more closely with their counterparts in other Member States.
+In this context, it is necessary to equip Europol to better support Member States in Union-wide crime prevention, analyses and investigations.
+This was also confirmed in the evaluation of Decision 2009/371/JHA.

-(&lt;sup>1) Position of the European Parliament of 25 February 2014 (not yet published in the Official Journal) and position of the Council at first reading of 10 March 2016.
+(1) Position of the European Parliament of 25 February 2014 (not yet published in the Official Journal) and position of the Council at first reading of 10 March 2016 (not yet published in the Official Journal).
+Position of the European Parliament of 11 May 2016 (not yet published in the Official Journal).

-(2) Council Decision 2009/371/JHA of 6 April 2009 establishing the European Police Office (Europol) (OJ L 121, 15.5.2009, p.
+Council Decision 2009/371/JHA of 6 April 2009 establishing the European Police Office (Europol) (OJ L 121, 15.5.2009, p.
 37).
+OJ C 316, 27.11.1995, p.
+1.

-(&lt;sup>3) OJ C 316, 27.11.1995, p.
+(&lt;sup>4) OJ C 115, 4.5.2010, p.
 1.